 24 Feb 2025

-Incorporating as a limited company creates a separate legal entity, safeguarding your personal assets from business debts and liabilities.
-This means your personal finances remain protected if the business faces financial difficulties.
+A limited company is a separate legal entity, which in turn protects your personal assets from business debts and liabilities.
+This means your personal finances remain secure if the business faces financial difficulties.

-Operating as a limited company can offer tax advantages.
-Companies pay Corporation Tax on all trading profits at a maximum rate of 25%; for smaller companies, this rate can be as low as 19%.
-Additionally, dividends distributed to shareholders are not subject to National Insurance, potentially providing a more tax-efficient method of remuneration.
+There are tax advantages of trading as a limited company.
+Limited companies pay Corporation Tax on trading profits at a maximum rate of 25%; for smaller companies (profits being £50,000), this can be 19%.
+A further point to consider is dividends distributed to shareholders; these are not subject to National Insurance, potentially providing a more tax-efficient method of remuneration.

 Professional Image and Credibility

-A limited company structure can enhance your business's credibility, potentially attracting more clients and investors.
-This formal structure often instils greater confidence among stakeholders.
+By trading through a limited company structure this can enhance your business' credibility, potentially attracting more clients and opportunities.

 Business Growth and Investment

-Incorporating your business offers benefits like limited liability and potential tax efficiencies but comes with added administrative responsibilities.
-It's crucial to assess your specific circumstances, financial goals, and the current economic environment.
-Please call if you need help considering your options.
+Incorporating your business offers benefits like liability security and potential tax savings, but comes with additional administrative responsibilities.
+It's important to review your individual circumstances, financial goals and the current economic climate.

-If you're a small business, or looking to start a business, and need accounting or tax advice and support, please give our friendly and knowledgeable team a call on 01380 723692 or email us here.
+If you need further advice, or you're a small business and need accounting or tax advice and support, please give our friendly and knowledgeable team a call on 01380 723692 or email us here.